atscloudsman/atsclouds/README.md

 # atsclouds
-ATSCLOUDS is a repository for Kodi plugins.
+ATSCLOUDS is a repository for plugins, apks and other apps.